 It's not an easy thing being God

 I threw down the newspaper in disgust.
-God, who was sitting in the recliner next to mine watching the baseball playoffs, glanced over.
+God, who was sitting in the recliner next to mine watching the baseball playoffs, glanced over."Relax," he said, "the campaign will be over in a few days."

 "It's not that," I said.